19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 4 of 2015 wef 01/11/2015]

-“general contribution” means any contribution falling within subsection (1)(f) or (fb), as the case may be, which is not —
+“general contribution” means any contribution falling within subsection (1)(fb) which is not —

 (a) a contribution falling within subsection (6A)(a)(i); or

 (b) a sum paid by an employer to the medisave account maintained under the Central Provident Fund Act in respect of any of his employees as reimbursement of the employee for premiums paid or payable by the employee on a qualifying insurance;

 [Act 34 of 2016 wef 28/11/2013]

+[Act 32 of 2019 wef 02/12/2019]

 “gross rate of pay” has the same meaning as in section 2 of the Employment Act (Cap.
 91);